-is a general assignment reporter at The Texas Tribune.
+is a newsletter writer at The Texas Tribune.
 Previously, she was part of the 2020-2021 New York Times Fellowship class where she worked as a general assignment reporter for the publication’s breaking news desk.
 Allyson is a graduate from the University of Texas at Austin, where she majored in journalism.
 While at UT Austin, she interned at the Miami Herald as a local government reporter and The Texas Tribune as an investigative fellow.
 When not closely following politics and state policy, Allyson enjoys listening to podcasts, watching documentaries and stocking up on fiction books.
 She is based in Austin.